aws-samples/karpenter-blueprints/blueprints/disruption-budgets/README.md

 You might apply this configuration if you would like Karpenter to not disrupt workloads during times when the workload might be receiving peak traffic.

-The following Disruption Budgets says, for a 8 hour timeframe from UTC 9:00 don’t disrupt any nodes voluntary.
+The following Disruption Budgets says, for a 8 hour timeframe from UTC 9:00 don’t disrupt any nodes voluntary, otherwise disrupt only 20%.

 ```
 apiVersion: karpenter.sh/v1beta1